Janice Lincoln: Fictional character biography

-As part of the Marvel NOW! event, she is now a member of Boomerang's Sinister Six.
-After being defeated by Superior Spider-Man (Otto Octavius's mind in Peter Parker's body), Boomerang is secretly contracted by the Chameleon to recover the head of former Maggia leader Silvermane from the Owl.
+As part of the Marvel NOW! publishing line, Beetle joins Boomerang's Sinister Six.
+After being defeated by Superior Spider-Man (Otto Octavius's mind in Peter Parker's body), Boomerang is secretly contracted by Chameleon to recover Silvermane's head from Owl.
 To this end, Boomerang deceives the team into agreeing to help him.
-However, after the original Beetle, the reformed Abe Jenkins, is assigned to be Boomerang's parole officer, the team vote him out and Janice as their new team leader.
+However, after the original Beetle, the reformed Abner Jenkins, is assigned to be Boomerang's parole officer, the team vote him out and Janice as their new team leader.
 Speed Demon's vote is motivated by his unrequited attraction for her.
 The others note that the Beetle becomes more despotic as team leader, but attribute this as a reaction to the pressure to succeed and avoid incarceration.
 Boomerang secretly notifies Power Man and Iron Fist of the Sinister Six's whereabouts.
 Janice and her associates are arrested, but Boomerang frees them in transit to jail and decides to reclaim his leadership role.

 Janice appears at Stark Industries after the events of The Superior Foes of Spider-Man, claiming to have reformed, and applying for the open Head of Security position alongside Prodigy, Victor Mancha, and Scott Lang.
 After seducing Iron Man, Janice tries to assassinate him at the behest of an unidentified client, but she is disarmed by Lang, and pursued and presumably apprehended by Iron Man.

-In the "Hunted" storyline, Beetle is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's upcoming Great Hunt.
-When she tries to flee the Hunter-Bots, Beetle hits the forcefield surrounding Central Park.

 Janice Lincoln meets Electro (Francine Frye) where she states that she is offering her membership.
 Janice learned how Francine got her powers as Janice tells her that she is Tombstone's daughter.
 Janice states that they are building an organization that values and respects the female contributions to the side of evil.
 Janice introduces Francine to the rest of the Sinister Syndicate, consisting of Lady Octopus, Scorpia, Trapstr, and White Rabbit.

-During the "Gang War" storyline, Beetle and the Sinister Syndicate battle the other gangs of New York for control of territory after Shotgun shoots Tombstone.
-Following Madame Masque's defeat, Beetle leaves New York City.
+Janice also began to date Randy Robertson.
+There was tension between their respective fathers due to their tumultuous history with each other, but Tombstone and Robbie eventually accepted it.
+They eventually tried to get married, but the reception was interrupted by Shotgun, who shoots Tombstone and sends him to the hospital.
+During the "Gang War" storyline, Beetle and the Sinister Syndicate battle the other gangs of New York for control of territory.
+Following Madame Masque's defeat, Tombstone attempts to murder Spider-Man to cement his control over the city, but is arrested.
+After Janice testifies against him, Tombstone escapes and attempts to kill Janice, but Spider-Man stops him and helps Beetle leave New York City.